Brachyura: Behaviour

 True crabs typically walk sideways (hence the term crabwise), because of the articulation of the legs which makes a sidelong gait more efficient.
 Some crabs walk forward or backward, including raninids, Libinia emarginata and Mictyris platycheles.
 Some crabs, like the Portunidae and Matutidae, are also capable of swimming, the Portunidae especially so as their last pair of walking legs are flattened into swimming paddles.

 Brachyuran crabs are mostly active animals with complex behaviour patterns such as communicating by drumming or waving their pincers.
 Crabs tend to be aggressive toward one another, and males often fight to gain access to females.
 On rocky seashores, where nearly all caves and crevices are occupied, crabs may also fight over hiding holes.
 Fiddler crabs (genus Uca) dig burrows in sand or mud, which they use for resting, hiding, and mating, and to defend against intruders.

 True crabs are omnivores, feeding primarily on algae, and taking any other food, including molluscs, worms, other crustaceans, fungi, bacteria, and detritus, depending on their availability and the crab species.
 For many crabs, a mixed diet of plant and animal matter results in the fastest growth and greatest fitness.
 Some species are more specialised in their diets, based in plankton, clams or fish.
 Some crabs, such as members of Pinnotheridae, live on or inside animals such as bivalves, either being commensal (benign) or parasitic on their host.

-True crabs work together to provide food and protection for their family, and during mating season to find a comfortable spot for the female to release her eggs.
+True crabs have evolved a variety of mechanisms for retaining eggs within their telson, including a "push button" mechanism and socket-like structures.

+Brachyurans are durophagous, characterised by the high closing force they can exert with their claws.
+The Florida stone crab generates the highest muscle force per unit area reported for animals, at 2000 kiloNewtons/m^{2}, while other animals generate 100–300 kN/m^{2}.
+Crabs of the family Cancridae, Romaleon antennarium, R. branneri, Metacarcinus gracilis, M. magister, Glebocarcinus oregonensis, and Cancer productus, generate closing forces that exceed the force/weight ratio threshold determined for most animals by allometric equations, of 20 body masses^{1/3}; this exceptional muscle strength could be due to greater resting sarcomere length than those of other animals at 10–18 micrometres, compared to 2.7 micrometres in mammals.